 If you do review someone as genuine, then please do leave a comment on the customer explaining why.
 Comments can be very helpful to Ravelin’s machine learning engineers as they try to improve the system.
 And they’ll help the next person from your company who looks at that customer record.

-Reviewing as fraudster carries somewhat less risk than reviewing as genuine.
-Potential future payments from that customer will be lost, and you may also block other customers connected to that customer in the network.
-You should still use caution and care when reviewing as fraudster.
+Reviewing as a fraudster carries somewhat less risk than reviewing as genuine.
+However, potential future payments from that customer will be lost, and you may also block other customers connected to that customer in the network.
+You should still use caution and care when reviewing as a fraudster.
 As well as any losses to your company, incorrect fraud reviews may eventually cause damage to your machine learning model.

 Remember, manual reviews stay active for customers and can only be overturned by another review.
 That customer will never be able to transact again unless you remove the review.
 No rules you set will change this (Ravelin personnel are able to install rules that do change this - contact us if you have a need for this).